Decryptin/AEL/README.md

 # Numeral-System Library.
-## Ok, but like honestly why do i even exist?
+### Ok, but like honestly why do I even exist?
 Do I even deserve this, like what is the point?
 The first purpose for this library existing is to serve as a library that's capable of conversions numeral-to-numeral system wise.
 The second purpose for this library existing is building on purpose #1, and that's to have the capability to evaluate arithmetic expressions that include multiple numeral-systems.